 Privacy and Performance: The Ongoing Balancing Act

-While current solutions remain experimental, the ongoing research suggests we're approaching more robust remote graphics technologies.
-The implications extend beyond individual use cases — potentially reshaping how we conceptualize secure, performant remote computing environments.
+While current solutions are still experimental, the research that's happening right now suggests we're getting closer to more solid remote graphics technologies.
+But the impact goes way beyond just individual use cases — this could actually change how we think about secure, high-performance remote computing environments altogether.